General-use HTTP URLs

 [The above fp-sk format was not supported before Tor 0.2.1.9-alpha.]

-The most recent descriptor for a server whose identity key has a fingerprint of <F> should be available at:
+The most recent descriptor for a relay whose identity key has a fingerprint (HEX(SHA1(DER(KP_relayid_rsa)))) of <F> should be available at:

 http://<hostname>/tor/server/fp/<F>.z

-The most recent descriptors for servers with identity fingerprints <F1>, <F2>,<F3> should be available at:
+The most recent descriptors for relays with identity fingerprints <F1>, <F2>,<F3> should be available at:

 http://<hostname>/tor/server/fp/<F1>+<F2>+<F3>.z